 - A. Physical Education credit is not required. - B. Three (3) elective credits only. - C. An online course is not required. - All other 9th grade cohort graduation requirements for a standard diploma must be met. (per s.1003.4282(3)(a-e) - D. At the beginning of each school year, the school district will notify parents of students in or entering high school of the opportunity and benefits of advanced placement, Advanced International Certificate of Education, dual enrollment, Santa Rosa Online and Florida Virtual courses and options for early or accelerated high school graduation under s.
-1003.4281 and 1003.429. - E. ESE students with disabilities who select the accelerated graduation option are NOT eligible for a waiver of any assessment required for their cohort's graduation. - F. Students must complete all requirements by the end of Summer Session. - G. Students may be reassigned to the traditional 24 credit program if they do not score Level 3 or higher (Pass) on the various assessments required for cohort graduation or have not completed all the requirements necessary for graduation.
-If at the end of each grade, a student is not on track to meet the credit, assessment, or grade point average requirements of the accelerated graduation option selected, the school shall notify the student and parent of the following: - The requirements that the student is not currently meeting. - The specific performance necessary in Grade 11 for the student to meet the accelerated graduation requirements. - The right of the student to change to the 4-year program set forth in s.1003.428 or s.
-1003.43, as applicable. - H. Students who have selected the 18 credit accelerated graduation option shall be classified as follows: first year 9th grade, second year 10th grade, third year 12th grade. - Students not in the state's ACCEL Option Program may graduate earlier than their peer group.
+1003.4281 and 1003.429. - E. Students with disabilities who choose to pursue the ACCEL graduation option may be eligible for a waiver of statewide, standardized assessment results under s.
+1008.22(3)(c)2.,F.S., as long as they meet all other requirements in the ACCEL options. - F. Students must complete all requirements by the end of Summer Session. - G. Students may be reassigned to the traditional 24 credit program if they do not score Level 3 or higher (Pass) on the various assessments required for cohort graduation or have not completed all the requirements necessary for graduation.
+If at the end of each grade, a student is not on track to meet the credit, assessment, or grade point average requirements of the accelerated graduation option selected, the school shall notify the student and parent of the following: - The requirements that the student is not currently meeting. - The specific performance necessary in Grade 11 for the student to meet the accelerated graduation requirements. - The right of the student to change to the 4-year program set forth in s.1003.428 or s.1003.43, as applicable. - H. Students who have selected the 18 credit accelerated graduation option shall be classified as follows: first year 9th grade, second year 10th grade, third year 12th grade. - Students not in the state's ACCEL Option Program may graduate earlier than their peer group.
 Those students must complete all credits and requirements required by the state and district.
-They will be able to participate in the graduation ceremony that occurs immediately after fulfilling all requirements.

-- J. A student who graduates early may continue to participate in school activities and social events and attend and participate in graduation events with the student's cohort, as if the student were still enrolled in high school.
+They will be able to participate in the graduation ceremony that occurs immediately after fulfilling all requirements. - J. A student who graduates early may continue to participate in school activities and social events and attend and participate in graduation events with the student's cohort, as if the student were still enrolled in high school.
 A student who graduates early will be included in class ranking, honors, and award determinations for the student's cohort.
 A student who graduates early must comply with district School Board rules and policies regarding access to the school facilities and grounds during normal operating hours. - K. If eligible for a Florida Bright Futures Scholarship Program award under ss.1009.53-1009.538, a student who graduates from high school midyear may receive an initial award in the spring term following the student's graduation. - L. If a student chooses the 18 credit option, in order to participate (walk) in the current graduation ceremony, the student must be within one (1) core credit of completing the required 18 credits.